GitTables/gittables.github.io/index.md

 ## License
 GitTables is licensed under the [Creative Commons Attributions 4.0 International license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).
 The table data might however be licensed under different licenses as inherited from the GitHub repositories that the CSVs were retrieved from.

-A new version of GitTables will soon be released in which 1) all tables have a license, 2) the license of each table is in the metadata.
+A new version of GitTables will soon be released in which all tables have a license, and the license of each table is contained in the metadata.
 In the meantime, we suggest to use GitHub's License API to retrieve the license associated with a table (you can use the URL in the metadata to do so) to understand what restrictions apply to each table.

 ## Citation
-The paper describes the construction and analysis of GitTables in more detail and can be downloaded [here](downloads/GitTables.pdf).
+The paper describes the construction and analysis of GitTables in more detail and can be downloaded [**here**](https://arxiv.org/pdf/2106.07258.pdf).
 If you use GitTables, please cite our paper:

 ```